 Our mission is to perpetuate the joy of hands-on learning.

 Folk School Defined

-As a folk school we are part of a 200 year old tradition.
-Nikolaj Grundtvig started the folk school movement during the European Industrial Revolution.
+As a folk school we are part of a 200-year-old tradition.
+Nikolaj Grundtvig started the folk school movement in Denmark during the European Industrial Revolution.
 It provided alternative learning opportunities through popular education (as opposed to formal education) and enlightenment for the lower classes.
 Inherent in Grundtvig’s folk school concept was the responsiveness of the school to the community and the times.
 Grundtvig deliberately did not set down detailed or rigid guidelines for the schools because he believed that folk schools develop organically out of the needs of the community and the demands of life as it is.
 His core belief was that learning should occur across social position and differences: the teacher learns from the student and the student learns from the teacher in a dynamic and mutual exchange.

 Today folk schools can be found in many parts of the world and take on many forms.
-Most emphasize life-long learning, serve all ages and are not degree granting.
+Most emphasize life-long learning, serve all ages and are not degree-granting.
 The unifying focus is on inspiring and empowering students through the process of learning new life skills that serve to build resilience in a changing world.
 Through the confidence that comes from learning new skills, students are challenged to discover their unique identity and how they can contribute to strengthening and supporting their community.

 Committed to the Family Experience

 People lead busy lives.
 Often we find ourselves without enough time to make a meal by hand, let alone eat it together.
 But there is something about sharing a kitchen and a meal that makes us feel entire.
 The Folk School is a place that protects time for families to make things together.
-The unhurried pace of creating something alongside a daughter or grandson is the whitespace that sometimes allows us to see what is really written on the pages of our lives.
+The unhurried pace of creating something alongside a daughter or grandson is the white space that sometimes allows us to see what is really written on the pages of our lives.